Kerosene-Labs/espresso/README.md

 <h3>Fool-proof Package Management</h3>
 With a built in package manager, you no longer need to head to Maven Repository for external dependencies.
-Run `espresso add lombok` to search Maven Repository, select which Lombok you'd like, and it'll automatically get added to your project.
+Run <code>espresso add lombok</code> to search Maven Repository, select which Lombok you'd like, and it'll automatically get added to your project.
 Espresso will automatically determine if your dependency is a library, an annotation processor, or a test suite provider.